beverlytong/github-slideshow/_posts/0000-01-02-beverlytong.md

 layout: slide
-title: "Welcometo ouer second slide!"
+title: "Welcome to our second slide!"

-Your text
+YO MAMA STANKY
 Use the left arrow to go back!